Table of content

 Step 1.
 Find your niche

-Once you have decided to build your streaming platform, the first thing on your to-do list is to define your niche.
-Of course, this could be entertainment programs, top TV shows, stand-up concerts, and documentary.
+Once you have decided to build your own Netflix, the first thing on your to-do list is to define your niche.
+Of course, this could be entertainment programs, top TV shows, stand-up concerts, and documentaries.

 But why not start something new?
 Unique content, as well as specific functionality of your platform, could become your punch line.